Dajagbon/Asg-1-remake/README.md

 # Asg-1-remake
 **a)What is the purpose of this program(s)?** The denominations program's purpose is to determine the amount of change needed and the minimum amount of each dollar denomination and coin needed for the transaction.

-The purpose of the temperature is to calculate the temperature for the given scale using the provided formulas.
+The purpose of the temperature program is to calculate the temperature for the given scale using the provided formulas.

 **b)What does this program take as input?**
 The denominations program's input is the tendered and cost provided by the user.
 The temperature program's input is the temperature of the provided information.